zetalex/DPB2_App/README.md

 As it has been mentioned previuously, the HKK project involves research institutes from all over the world, which are in charge of different tasks within the project whether they are related to physics, electronics or any other relevant field.
 The project tasks have been divided in 7 different FD (Far Detector) groups.

 This TFG is developed inside of the FD4 group as our group in the I3M at the UPV belongs to this FD group.
-FD4 group tasks focus on developing electronics front-end inside the vessel for the inner detector of the observatory so as to be able to gather information from the sensors, transform it in order to allow the processing unit to process the data properly.
+FD4 group tasks focus on developing electronics front-end inside the vessel for the inner sensors of the neutrino detector so as to be able to gather information from the sensors, transform it in order to allow the processing unit to process the data properly.

 ![Diagram of communication between the different modules of the vessel](/DBP2_App/doc/diag/Bloques_Vasija.jpg)
 <figcaption>Diagram of communication between the different modules of the vessel</figcaption>.
 <br>

-As it can be seen in the previous figure, the electronics inside the vessel consits of high and low voltage modules, digitizers and the DPB, and communicate outside the vessel with the DAQ.
+As it can be seen in the previous figure, the electronics inside the vessel consits of high and low voltage modules used as power supplies for the rest of the components, digitizers and the DPB, and communicate outside the vessel with the DAQ.

 The UPV is in charge of the development of the DPB focusing on collecting and transmitting information to the DAQ and on employing redundancy to maximise reliability.
-This is because the DBP, being the hub of the front-end electronics inside the vessel, is responsible for communicating all the modules and as the vessel is submerged in water, the electronics must be reliable enough to last for more than 10 years without needing to be removed from the vessel.
+This is because the DBP, being the hub of the front-end electronics inside the vessel, is responsible for communicating all the modules and as the vessel is submerged in water, the electronics must be reliable enough to last for more than 10 years without needing to be repaired or replaced.

-# Technology which is going to be used
+# Leveraged technology

 Due to the amount of data we intend to work with and the need to customise our board for our application, we have chosen to use a SoM with the AMD Zynq UltraScale+ MPSoC as the processing system, which is combined in the SoM together with logic devices which form a user-programmable logic.
-The MPSoC includes various controllers such as UART, I2C or eMMC ports which provide communication with the peripherals and integrates a monitoring system for the chip itself and its subsystems.
+The MPSoC includes various controllers such as UART, I2C or eMMC interfaces which provide communication with the peripherals and integrates a monitoring system for the chip itself and its subsystems.
 In addition, the Zynq UltraScale+ has support for lightweight operating systems, which can be a great benefit if you take advantage of the functionality of the operating system's own drivers.

 The SoM will be integrated on a board designed exclusively for our project with the necessary peripherals.
 With this SoM implementation, we will enjoy great flexibility and customisation in our design without sacrificing the processing power of a high-performance chip such as the one offered by AMD.

+# System on Module (SoM) and Data Processing Board (DPB) election

+In the realm of embedded systems development, System-on-Module (SoM) technology has emerged as a transformative solution, particularly for academic institutions like universities engaged in research and development projects.
+SoM refers to a compact, integrated circuit board that encapsulates essential components such as processors, memory, and I/O interfaces within a single package.

+## Understanding System-on-Module (SoM)

+System-on-Module (SoM) is a comprehensive computing platform condensed into a small, modular package.
+These modules typically include a microprocessor or System-on-Chip (SoC), memory components (both RAM and ROM), storage options, power management circuitry, and various peripheral interfaces.
+SoM modules are standardized in form factors such as COM Express, SMARC, and Qseven, facilitating easy integration into diverse hardware configurations.

+**Advantages of SoM Technology:**

+1. **Cost Efficiency:**
+   - **Reduced Development Costs:** One of the primary advantages of SoM technology for universities lies in its ability to lower development costs.
+Instead of investing resources in designing custom PCBs and integrating individual components, universities can procure pre-built SoM modules.
+While the upfront cost of SoM modules may seem higher compared to standalone chips, the overall development expenditure, including labour and prototyping, is significantly reduced.
+   - **Lower Total Cost of Ownership (TCO):** Despite initial investment differences, SoM technology often leads to a lower Total Cost of Ownership (TCO) over the project lifecycle.
+This is attributed to reduced development time, minimized risk of errors during hardware integration, and streamlined maintenance processes.

+2. **Time Efficiency:**
+   - **Accelerated Development Cycles:** SoM modules expedite the development process by eliminating the need for designing intricate hardware configurations from scratch.
+This acceleration is particularly beneficial for universities engaged in time-sensitive research projects or academic initiatives with strict deadlines.
+   - **Rapid Prototyping:** SoM technology facilitates rapid prototyping, allowing researchers and students to quickly iterate through design concepts and experiment with various configurations.
+This agility fosters innovation and enables timely validation of hypotheses.

+3. **Risk Mitigation:**
+   - **Enhanced Reliability:** SoM modules undergo rigorous testing and validation procedures during manufacturing, ensuring high levels of reliability and performance.
+By leveraging pre-tested and validated modules, universities mitigate the risk of hardware failures and associated costs, safeguarding project budgets and timelines.
+   - **Quality Assurance:** SoM vendors adhere to industry standards and quality control measures, providing universities with assurance regarding the integrity and functionality of the modules.
+This reliability is crucial for academic endeavors where consistency and reproducibility are paramount.

+4. **Resource Optimization:**
+   - **Focused Resource Allocation:** By adopting SoM technology, universities can reallocate resources previously dedicated to hardware design towards other aspects of research and development, such as software development, data analysis, and experimentation.
+This focused resource allocation enhances overall project efficiency and productivity.
+   - **Skills Utilization:** SoM technology reduces the dependency on specialized hardware design expertise within university research teams.
+Instead, academic resources can be channeled towards leveraging domain-specific knowledge and interdisciplinary collaboration, fostering a conducive environment for innovation and knowledge exchange.

+Therefore, as part of a university research institute, it has been decided to commission a specialised company, Enclustra, to manufacture the customised SoM.
+This avoids possible problems with the manufacturing and welding of the SoM, as this will be taken care of by Enclustra.

-# Initialization of the environment to be used on the board
+# Preparation of the environment to be used on the board
 Starting with the environment to work on the DPB (Data Processing Board) or DPM (Data Processing Module), we will use PetaLinux, a Xilinx software development tool based on a light version of Linux.

 The universal availability of the Linux source code and the infinite number of drivers available in Linux gives us greater flexibility and ease of working at the application level on the DPB.

-To implement this operating system (OS) on the DPB we have used the Xilinx software, Vivado, and through the JTAG port we have loaded on a 16 GB eMMC as non-volatile memory, both the relevant boot files and the custom image of the PetaLinux project, then we have selected the eMMC as the main boot option by by means of switches from the board itself.
+To implement this operating system (OS) on the DPB we have used the Xilinx software, Vivado, and through the JTAG port we have loaded on a 16 GB eMMC as non-volatile memory, both the relevant boot files and the custom image of the PetaLinux project, *image.ub*.
+As boot files we find *BOOT.BIN* which is the First Stage Boot Loader and *boot.scr*, which is a script on how to boot up.
+Then we have selected the eMMC as the main boot option by by means of switches from the board itself.
 In the boot process, the OS is loaded onto the RAM and the RAM is worked on.

 Once the OS has been implemented, the connection with the DPB has to be configured.
 Despite the possibility of maintaining the connection via JTAG, the main source of communication of the DPB is going to be via Ethernet,through SSH protocol, so one of the SFP ports of the DPB has been used to make an Ethernet connection with the equipment by means of an SFP transceiver.
-For this purpose, the configuration of a 125 MHz PLL for the corresponding Ethernet clock signal was included in the customisation of the PetaLinux version.
+For this purpose, the configuration of a 125 MHz PLL for the corresponding Ethernet clock signal was included in the customization of the PetaLinux version.

+It should be noted that the main communication with the DPB will be via Ethernet, so the JTAG port after the initial loading of the boot files will only be considered for debugging actions.

 Once the connection has been configured, a local DHCP server has been set up to assign a fixed IP to the DPB and facilitate the connection via SSH to the board.
 For this purpose, the subnet has been declared with a very basic configuration on the server: